jvhuang1786/jvhuang1786.github.io/_posts/2018-01-28-disneynlp.md

 ## LDA Topic Modeling
-- Lastly can we create topics after separating the sentiment.
+- Now that we have a model that can classify sentiment.
+- Want to take positive and negative sentiment and create topics to relay information to the Imagineers or Disney merchandise partners.

+*Latent Dirichlet Allocation Model*
 ```python
 lda_model = gensim.models.ldamodel.LdaModel(corpus=corpus,
                                            id2word=id2word,